 I want to hire a contractor, how do I check to see if he is licensed?

 To check to see if a contractor is licensed, contact the California State License Board at 800-321-CSLB or visit the CSLB Website.
-Make sure to have the contractor's six-digit license number when you call, the automated phone response system needs to the number in order to provide you with an answer to the contractor's license status.
+Make sure to have the contractor's six-digit license number when you call.
+The automated phone response system needs the number in order to provide you with an answer to the contractor's license status.

 How can I find out what is planned for a given piece of property in the City?